DigiBP/Team-Apples/README.md

 - The scenario writes back the Invoice Number and the document ID of the saved invoice in Google Sheet.
 This step updates the Google Sheet with the relevant invoice information for tracking and reference purposes.
 - An email is then sent to the recipient, attaching the generated invoice as a PDF file.
 The e-mail includes the details of the payment.
 - Finally, the scenario completes the process with another HTTP make a request, indicating the successful completion of the workflow.
-- The e-mail always refers to the Chatbot in case the client has issues or questions they can get in touch with the Chatbot.

 ### Scenario
 ![TO-BE-PROCESS/MAKE-Screenshots/8.
 Create Invoice and send.png](https://github.com/DigiBP/Team-Apples/blob/1546a24de3f3222c595b6a0c8fbc52b69e984a95/TO-BE-PROCESS/MAKE-Screenshots/8.%20Create%20Invoice%20and%20send.png)